gabrielkassjohnson/parameter-free-topological-clustering/README.md

 ## Abstract

-   Filtrations of simplicial complexes, and representations like barcodes and persistence diagrams, encode topological information about a set of points, or a network graph.
+   Filtrations of simplicial complexes, and representations like barcodes [Ghrist 2008] and persistence diagrams [Bubenik 2015], encode topological information about a set of points, or a network graph.
 The 0’th dimensional persistent homology includes only points and edges, forming connected components, i.e. clusters.
 Here, we propose a parameter agnostic clustering algorithm, based on the statistical partitioning of filtrations into noise and features, called Proportional Gap Ordering, It transforms a filtration of simplicial complexes into a probability vector, and chooses optimal cutoffs [Myers 2020] based on the behavior of connected components, producing cluster assignments for a data set [Chazal 2013], along with a measure of likeliness for each possible clustering [Fasy 2014].
 In contrast to most clustering algorithms, Pogo takes no parameters at all, meaning that no a priori knowledge of the dataset structure is required to obtain reasonable clustering labels.

 ## Introduction
-The bottleneck and wasserstein distances on persistence diagrams have been proven to be stable, which gives a theoretical support to using the tools of persistent homology in noisy real-world scenarios.
-Vectorizations like persistence landscapes and persistent entropy can be used as inputs to machine learning models, extending usefuleness even further.
+The bottleneck and wasserstein distances on persistence diagrams have been proven to be stable [Cohen-Steiner 2007], which gives a theoretical support to using the tools of persistent homology in noisy real-world scenarios.
+Vectorizations like persistence landscapes and persistent entropy [Atienza 2017] can be used as inputs to machine learning models, extending usefuleness even further.
 These representations are a powerful tool for feature detection in predictive models.
-Bi-filtrations multiply these capabilites by introducing a second parameter to the filtration, such as a function accounting for density, or another known property of the data.
+Bi-filtrations [Blumberg 2020, Vipond 2020, Vipond 2021] multiply these capabilites by introducing a second parameter to the filtration, such as a function accounting for density, or another known property of the data.
 This addresses the primary weakness of persistent homology, which is unable to account for regions of density.
-Work from Bubenik et al has shown the fundamental ability of persistence diagrams to separate noise from topological features, due to the stable statistical properties of barcodes and filtrations.
-All of this taken together implies that filtrations contain inherently agnostic, yet rich statistical information about the clustering (and topological) behavior of datasets across scales and dimensions.
+Other work has shown the fundamental ability of persistence diagrams to separate noise from topological features[Bubenik 2020, Wang 2010], due to the stable statistical properties of barcodes and filtrations [Mileyko 2011].
+All of this taken together implies that filtrations contain inherently agnostic, yet rich statistical information about the clustering (and topological) behavior of datasets across scales and dimensions [Güzel 2022, Chowdhury 2017].
+Other attempts have been made, with various approaches, to use topology, and especially persistent homology, as a basis for clustering algorithms [Songdechakraiwut 2021, Davies 2020, Islambekov 2018, Kindelan 2021].

 ## Background Concepts